ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Webp images are not converting with Webp Express plugin #5108
 * Fixed: Validation error - The tag 'lite-youtube' is disallowed #5102
 * Fixed: Yoast custom breadcrumbs title not working after update #5100

-= 1.0.77.15 (27th July 2021) =
-* Improvements: Added Yoast custom breadcrumbs title support #5100
-* Fixed: Author name only showing for the first post on homepage #5099
-* Fixed: Youtube videos does not appear on the AMP page with the Video Yoast plugin
-* Fixed: The parent tag of tag ‘picture’ must be noscript validation error #5097

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)